ethereumclassic/ethereumclassic.github.io/content/guides/metamask/index.en.md

 **⚠️ Update**
-You can now easily add ETC to MetaMask in one-click by pressing the button below:
+You can now easily add ETC to MetaMask by clicking "Connect Wallet" via ChainLink:

 <AddNetwork />

-You can find the button at the bottom of every page on this website.
+You can find this link at the bottom of every page on this website.

 ---